Administering medication to cats: A practical guide from veterinary practice

 1) My cat refuses all pills.
 What is the safest Plan B without jeopardizing the therapy?

 First and foremost: Do not discontinue therapy on your own.
-Contact your veterinary practice and describe exactly what didn't work (taste, size, gagging, resistance).
-Often, there are several ways to medication to cats without compromising its effectiveness.
-A classic approach is switching to a liquid, flavored suspension prepared by a pharmacy according to the veterinarian's instructions.
-Advantages: precise dosing, adjustable taste, and often better accepted.
+Contact your doctor's office and describe exactly what didn't work (taste, size, gag reflex, resistance).
+Often there are several ways to proceed.
+Administering medication to cats to enable this without compromising effectiveness.
+A classic approach is to switch to a liquid, flavored suspension prepared by a pharmacy according to a doctor's instructions.
+Advantages: precise dosing, customizable flavor, often better tolerated.

 Alternatively, encapsulation in very small capsules is an option, as these slide in more easily and are simpler to administer manually.
 For certain active ingredients, transdermal formulations are available (for example, for hyperthyroidism), which are applied via the earlobe; for this, you will need gloves and a precise application technique.
 Also, check your procedure: Is the tablet placed deep on the base of the tongue at the right moment?
 Is there sufficient reward and a calm environment?